Sibel Yiğitalp

-Sibel Yiğitalp (1 February 1971, Mardin, Turkey) is a politician of Kurdish descent and a former member of the Grand National Assembly of Turkey for the People's Democratic Party (HDP).
+Sibel Yiğitalp (1 February 1971, Mardin, Turkey) is a Turkish politician of Kurdish descent and a former member of the Grand National Assembly of Turkey for the People's Democratic Party (HDP).

 Early life and education

 Sibel Yiğitalp was born in Mardin and studied Health Sciences at the Ondokuz Mayıs University from where she graduated with a master's degree.
 Onwards she worked as a manager in various healthcare institutions.
 She was a member of the Democratic Society Congress (DTK) and the Health Workers Union.

 Political career

 In the Parliamentary Elections of June 2015 she was elected to the Grand National Assembly of Turkey representing Diyarbakir for the HDP.
 She was re-elected in the snap elections in November 2015.

 Political views

 As an MP she defended the rights of the Kurds during the curfews in 2016 demanding answers to the imposition of curfews in the Diyarbakir province and attempted to visit the by a curfew affected locality of Silvan together with the Diyarbakir Bar Association.
 She also opposed the dismissal of elected Kurdish Mayors.